NIT-Administrative-Systems/DataHub-Docs/producers/checklist.md

   1. Connection string (including host, port, and service name)
   2. Database username
       - The system should be assigned a read-only DataHub user, with permissions for the tables that are needed
+          - **If this is the first DataHub service built for your target database:** request a new read-only user be created for datahub, with the permissions needed for the tables in your query.
+          - **If DataHub services already exist for your target database:** request that permissions for the tables needed in your query be added to the existing read-only datahub user.
   3. Database password
   4. Database type (e.g. oracle)
 - Name for finished web service and one-line description.